mrjeevan/mrjeevan/README.md

 <a href="logo.png"><img src = "logo.png" align="right" width="150" height="150" ></a>
 - 🔭 I’m currently working on Front end web devolopment.
 - 🌱 I’m currently learning Bootstrap 4.
-- 🤔 *I’m looking to collaborate on any project with Python.
+- 🤔 *I’m looking to collaborate on any project with Python.*
-- 💬 You can ask me about basic Python
+- 💬 You can ask me about basic Python , html , css.
-- 📫 How to reach me: [M R Jeevan](https://twitter.com/MRJeevan8)
+- 📫 You can tweet me: [@MRJeevan8](https://twitter.com/MRJeevan8)
-- ⚡ Fun fact: Am super lazy :)
+- ⚡ Fun fact: I am nocturnal ;)